AvaneeshKhandekar/Text-Unredactor/README.md

 - Saves the trained model and vectorizers to disk for later use.
 - Checks if a directory named results exists; if not, creates it.
 - Saves the model and vectorizers using joblib to the results folder.

+#### - `test_submission(model, dict_vectorizer, count_vectorizer, tfidf_vectorizer, test_file, output_file):`

+- Predicts name for the test dataset.
+- Preprocesses the testing data in the same way training data.
+- Uses the model to predict the names.
+- Saves the result in a submission.tsv file.
+- Note: Uncomment these lines to run this function when required:
+  - ```
+    logging.info("Generating submission file.")
+    test_submission(model, dict_vectorizer, count_vectorizer, tfidf_vectorizer, "data/test.tsv", "submission.tsv")
+    ```

 #### - `main():`